Non-vanishing of geodesic periods of automorphic forms: Acknowledgemnts

 \section{Acknowledgemnts}

-The authors would like to thank Philippe Michel, Farrell Brumley, Morten Risager and Sary Drappeau for useful discussions and comments.
+The authors would like to thank Philippe Michel, Farrell Brumley, Morten Risager and Sary Drappeau for useful discussions and comments, as well as the referees for valuable suggestions which improved the quality of the paper significantly.
 This material is based upon work supported by the Swedish Research Council under grant no. 2021-06594 while the authors were in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Analytic Number Theory programme in the spring of 2024.